yingang/WitCustomControls/doc/Multivalue control.md

 * MultiValueControl.wicc
 * CodePlex.WitCustomControls.dll

-The deployment folder is located at the following location under a default client install: `<ApplicationData>`\Microsoft\Team Foundation\Work Item Tracking\Custom Controls.
+The deployment folder is located at the following location under a default client install: `<ApplicationData>\Microsoft\Team Foundation\Work Item Tracking\Custom Controls`.

 ## Schema
 Fields associated with multivalue control should have list of suggested values and each value enclosed in square brackets.
 For example: